 With contract data structured, the next step to gain value from it is to connect it to the systems it powers.

-Contracts are often associated with the legal department, and contract management software is often assumed to be “legaltech.”
-However, since contracts define every commercial relationship from suppliers to customers, for a contract management solution to drive the greatest business value it must also serve departments beyond the legal team.
+Contracts are often associated with the legal department, and contract management software is often assumed to be “legal tech.”
+However, since contracts define every commercial relationship from suppliers to customers, for a contract management solution to drive the greatest business value, it must also serve departments beyond the legal team.

 This means extending contract data beyond the CLM itself.